association-of-corporate-counsel/auth0/README.md

 ## License

-The Drupal Module for Auth0 is licensed under GPLv2 - [LICENSE](LICENSE)
+The Drupal Module for Auth0 is licensed under MIT - [LICENSE](LICENSE)